 - (e) Not seeking employment.
-An employee is no longer seeking employment when: - (1) The employee or the prospective employer rejects the possibility of employment and all discussions of possible employment have terminated. - (2) Two months have transpired after the employee sent an unsolicited resume or employment proposal, and the employee has received no indication of interest in employment discussions from the prospective employer.
+An employee is no longer seeking employment when: - (1) the employee or the prospective employer rejects the possibility of employment and all discussions of possible employment have terminated; or - (2) two months have transpired after the employee sent an unsolicited resume or employment proposal, and the employee has received no indication of interest in employment discussions from the prospective employer.
 A response that defers discussions until the foreseeable future does not constitute rejection of an unsolicited employment proposal, nor rejection of a prospective employment possibility.

-An employee with procurement responsibilities is complimented by a vendor's representative who asks her to call if she is interested in leaving the Bank.
-The employee explains to the vendor that she is very happy with her job at the Bank and is not interested in another job.
-She thanks him for his compliment regarding her work and adds that she'll remember his interest if she ever decides to leave the Bank.
+An employee with procurement responsibilities is complimented by a vendor's representative who asks the employee to call if they are interested in leaving the Bank.
+The employee explains to the vendor that they are very happy with the job at the Bank and is not interested in another job.
+The employee thanks the representative for the compliment regarding the employee's work and adds that they'll remember the representative's interest if they ever decide to leave the Bank.
 The employee has rejected the unsolicited employment overture and has not begun seeking employment.

-The employee in the preceding example responds by stating that she cannot discuss future employment while she is working on a project affecting the vendor's relationship with the Bank but would like to discuss employment when the project is completed.
-Because the employee has merely deferred employment discussions until the foreseeable future, she has begun seeking employment.
+The employee in the preceding example responds by stating that they cannot discuss future employment while the employee is working on a project affecting the vendor's relationship with the Bank but would like to discuss employment when the project is completed.
+Because the employee has merely deferred employment discussions until the foreseeable future, the employee has begun seeking employment.

-An economist responsible for reviewing certain bank holding company applications sends her resume to a bank holding company in the District.
+An economist responsible for reviewing certain bank holding company applications sends their resume to a bank holding company in the District.
 The employee has begun seeking employment with that company and will be seeking employment for two months from the date the resume was mailed.
-However, if she withdraws her application or is notified within the two-month period that her resume has been rejected, she will no longer be seeking employment with the company as of the date she makes such withdrawal or receives such notification.
+However, if the employee withdraws their application or is notified within the two-month period that their resume has been rejected, the employee will no longer be seeking employment with the company as of the date the employee makes such withdrawal or receives such notification.

-3. Disqualification While Seeking Employment
+3. Disqualification While Seeking Employment.